WHAT TO SEE AT AL MADAM GHOST TOWN

 Al Madam Ghost Town wouldn’t make UAE’s must-see list, but it is still an interesting excursion to take if you have the time.

 PS.
 The town is already pretty littered, so if you visit, please be mindful not to leave anything behind.

 HOW TO GET TO AL MADAM GHOST TOWN

 Located around 1h drive from Downtown Dubai, Al Madam is a small village in the emirate of Sharjah at the intersection of Dubai-Hatta (E44) and Mleiha-Shwaib (E55) roads.

 The “ghost town” is an abandoned village is located just south of the main town of Al Madam.
 Accessing the village requires just a few hundred meters of light off-road driving that shouldn’t be a problem for most cars and drivers.
 If you have an SUV, there are nice dunes nearby which are ideal for dune bashing.

 Click here to find the exact road to get there

 We visited beginning of March, when the weather is Dubai is very pleasant (around 22 deg during the day).
 Yet, it felt surprisingly hot .
 I was wearing open sandals and the sand was burning my feet.
 You also need to go up and down some mini sand dunes to visit the different houses, and the effort will warm you up.

-To enjoy your time there, I suggest to visit between October and March.
-If you decide to go later, I recommend wearing some closed shoes and a hat, and bring some water as well.
+To enjoy your time there, I suggest visiting between October and March.
+If you decide to go later, I recommend wearing some closed shoes and a hat and bring some water as well.